pingcap/docs/system-variables.md

 > **Warning:**
 >
-> Currently, List partition and List COLUMNS partition are experimental features and you are not recommended to use them in a production environment.
+> Currently, List partition and List COLUMNS partition are experimental features.
+It is not recommended that you use it in the production environment.

 - Scope: SESSION
 - Default value: OFF